 Purpose of current transformer

-Relays need to know the current magnitude – either for metering or protection.
-A current transformer (CT) fulfills this role, stepping down thousands of amps to (typically) 5A which is then fed to a relay.
+Relays need to know the current magnitude – either for metering or to implement protection schemes.
+A current transformer (CT) fulfills this role, stepping down hundreds or sometimes thousands of amps to (typically) 5A which is then fed to a relay.

 At extra-high-voltage, the circuit breakers are designed as live-tank breakers.
-Due to the weight and space issues, CT’s cannot be mounted directly on the breaker.
+Due to the weight and size of CT’s, they cannot be mounted directly on the interrupter housing.
 External stand-alone CT’s are employed.

 The image below shows a CT mounted on a piece of medium-voltage bus.

 Thus far, you’ve seen stand-alone and donut CTs.
 Take a look at the bar-type CT and Rogowski coil.

 From protection and control stand-point, CT’s establish a zone of protection in the power system.
 A

 Cost of current transformer